kek-art/Econ_project-/README.md

 ## Data
 ### Bureau of Labor Statistics (BLS)
-1. newest :the average number of new independent art, writing, and performance establishments per 1,000 people
+1. newest: the average number of new independent art, writing, and performance establishments per 1,000 people
-1. avgempl the annual number of persons employed as independent artists, writers, and performers per 1,000 people
+1. avgempl: the annual number of persons employed as independent artists, writers, and performers per 1,000 people
 ### County Health Rankings (CHR)
 1. violentcrime: is the number of reported crime offenses for 100,000 of the population
 1. medianhouseholdincome: median income at the county level per year